 In honor of my dad and his healthy treats, I’m sharing a few of his favorite healthy dessert recipes.
 No worries sweet toothers, you can enjoy these delicious desserts without the guilt.

 The recipe that I mentioned before is extremely easy to prepare.
-First, purchase a box of Betty Crocker Fudge Brownie Mix.
-Next, add a one pound can of unseasoned black beans (undrained) to Betty Crocker brownie mix.
+First, purchase a box of brownie mix.
+Next, add a one pound can of unseasoned black beans (undrained) to the brownie mix.
 Blend well without adding any other ingredients.
 Bake at 350° for 30 minutes or until firm.
 Then enjoy!

 This recipe makes an entire cheesecake for only 1,000 calories, compared to just one slice of cheesecake that typically has more than 500 calories.
 For even fewer calories, you can line a metal pan with parchment paper instead of using crust.
 You can also double the following recipe to make 2 large cheesecakes.
 Your family will be surprised to find out this cheesecake just doesn’t taste great, but it’s healthy too.